 Conclusion

-Remember to maintain the right distance and exposure time when using UV lamps.
+Remember to maintain the right distance and exposure time when using uv light for plants.